babelrpc/babelrpc.github.io/index.md

 sortBy: 1
 ---

+> We are archiving the project because there are other great alternatives that are better maintained, like gRPC.

 Babel is a tool for defining web service interfaces in a compact way and generating client and server code in multiple programming languages.
 It helps produce consistent, discoverable, and easy to consume web services.

 ## Why Babel?